yexiang841/entrance-guard/README.md

 # entrance-guard
-A websocket php server based on Workerman.
+A websocket php server based on WorkerMan.